-Osnat Dagan, Naama Israeli, Ruth Erez and Noa Ragonis from Beit berl College
+Osnat Dagan, Naama Israeli, Ruth Erez, and Noa Ragonis from Beit Berl College

-Orly Sela and Tamar Zaafran from Oranim Academic College
+Orly Sela and Tamar Zaafran from Oranim Academic College of Education

-This module is a fusion of several approaches to learning, including the constructive, active, authentic, cooperative and personalized approaches.
+This module is a fusion of several approaches to learning, including the constructive, active, authentic, cooperative, and personalized approaches.
 Also, inspired by the experiential learning theory, in our workshops, the participants engage in real live experiences of ML followed by reflection processes using the relevant theories.

 - Exposing the faculty to mobile learning theory and different frameworks.

 - Giving a hands-on positive learning experience using ML.

 - Raising awareness to different possibilities of M-learning use.

 - Increasing familiarity and skills using M-Learning activities.

 ML promotes teaching excellence.
 The module incorporates four of the TeachEx themes: